Dat-Pudding/PhotoCalc/CONTRIBUTING.md

 3. import `{yourRepoPath}/PhotoCalc/unity_source/PhotoCalc/` as project "from disk" into Unity Hub
 4. Open the project through the Unity Hub
 5. Make sure that the Scene named `GUI` is being shown in the hierarchy to your left
-6. Navigate to `Assets/Scripts/` and double-click any C#-Script, you will be prompted to install MSVS or MSVSC.
+6. In the unity Editor navigate to `Assets/Scripts/` and double-click any C#-Script, you will be prompted to install MSVS or MSVSC.

 After installing the IDE or setting up your unity Editor to use your own IDE you're good to go.